You are here

 - National security

-Courses in this focus area are offered in conjunction with the American University School of International Service (SIS), one of the nation’s top-ranked schools of international relations.
-Classes and coursework can be completed using the same technology as MPA@UNC courses and are designed for students to gain foundational knowledge of international relations.
+Courses in this concentration are offered in conjunction with the American University School of International Service (SIS), one of the nation’s top-ranked schools of international relations.
+Classes and coursework can be completed using the same technology as MPA @ UNC courses and are designed for students to gain foundational knowledge of international relations.
 Students will learn how to apply the core skills of public service leaders to careers in the international arena.

-Students who want to pursue an international relations focus must earn credit in three courses from the listing of electives below:
+Students who want to pursue an international relations concentration must complete at least 9 credits from the listing of electives below or other elective courses as approved by your Academic Advisor:

 You can view the complete selection of international relations courses in the course section.